CooperElektrik/TFM/README.md

 ## Image files

 Stored as functions.
-Use command to draw these images.
+Use command to draw them.

 ## Disclaimer